Alisherka7/LeetCode/131. Palindrome Partitioning/README.md

 substring
  of the partition is a
 palindrome
 .
-Return all possible palindrome partitioning of s.
+Return all possible palindrome partitioning of `s`.

 ### Example 1:
 ```